Delphi sees Europe stabilizing, but outlook disappoints

 British payment processor Worldpay Group Plc on Tuesday said revenue for the full year was lower than expected, hurt by weakness in its U.S. business.

-DETROIT Delphi Automotive Plc (DLPH.N) posted a stronger-than-expected quarterly profit on Tuesday on strong demand in North America and Asia, and said the European auto market was stabilizing, but its new full-year forecast disappointed, sending its shares down 4.8 percent.
+DETROIT Delphi Automotive Plc (DLPH.N) posted a stronger-than-expected quarterly profit on Tuesday on strong demand in North America and Asia, and said the European auto market was stabilizing, but its new full-year forecast disappointed.

 The auto parts maker narrowed the range of its full-year profit forecast for this year, putting its outlook below Wall Street's expectations.